 There are currently 3 leading designs of temperature control.

 - Some turn off power to the coil when it reaches a specified temperature (DNA40 and RDNA40)

 - Others choke back the power as the device reaches maximum temperature

 - Others are a combination of both

-- the two main systems of estimating temperature at the coil are referred to in vaping terminology as TC Mode and TCR (temperature as a co-efficient of resistance) which does math based on the change in resistance to a particular metal as its temperature increases
+- the two main systems of estimating the temperature at the coil are referred to in vaping terminology as TC Mode and TCR (temperature as a coefficient of resistance) which does the math based on the change in resistance to a particular metal as its temperature increases

 Throat Hit – The sensation when vapor hits the throat.
 Many vapers look to simulate the throat hit of cigarettes, while some prefer a smoother throat hit.

 Vaporizer – dry herb or otherwise, a vaporizer is pretty much how it sounds.
 Anything from tobacco to healthy herbs can be vaporized for greater utilization and body absorption of the active ingredients, with no carbons.
 The oils or other constituents of a plant are heated to an evaporation point peculiar to that oil, which is then sucked into the mouth and lungs for almost instant absorption by the body